Case study · Sovereign tier

 Sovereign-fund analysis structured for an oversight body.
 Counterfactual deployments costed inline.

-• Sovereign Mirror
+• Sovereign Intelligence Decision Protocol

-Sovereign Mirror — Annual Budget Funding Amount
+Sovereign Intelligence Decision Protocol — Annual Budget Funding Amount

 Open in new tab ↗